Futures Trading Basics

 - Gain exposure to broad markets with relatively low transaction costs.

-For most long-term investors, however, futures are not a core tool.
-Simpler vehicles like mutual funds and diversified stock or bond holdings may be more appropriate.
+For most long-term individual investors, however, futures are not a core tool.
+Simpler vehicles like mutual funds, diversified stock or bond holdings, and broad index funds may be more appropriate building blocks for retirement planning.

-To see how futures compare with other instruments, you can also read about options, forex, bonds and day trading.
+To see how futures compare with other instruments, you can also read about options, forex, bonds, day trading and mutual funds.
+For quick definitions of futures terms, visit our Dictionary Index.